liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-installing-liferay-maven-artifacts.markdown

 If you've configured the Liferay Nexus repository to access Liferay Maven artifacts and you've already been syncing from the Central Repository, you may need to clear out parts of your local repository to force Maven to re-download the newer artifacts.
-Also, do not leave the Liferay repository configured when publishing artifacts to Maven Central.
+Also, don't leave the Liferay repository enabled when publishing artifacts to Maven Central.
 You must comment out the Liferay Repository credentials when publishing your artifacts.

 The Liferay Maven repository offers a good alternative for those who want the